risc0/risc0/docs/metal-optimization-progress.md

 - Zirgen freshness check: present.
 The local RISC0 pin matches current `risc0/zirgen` `main`; recent Zirgen work does not contain a Metal eval-check fix for this path.
+- rv32im M3 source-shape audit: present.
+The current Metal `eval_check` path is a
+  thin generated wrapper around the checked-in `EvalCheckReg<po2>` / `verifyCircuit` template expansion, which is still the leading code-shape risk for the Metal optimizer.
 - Metal binding check: present.
 Newer Metal-cpp headers did not fix correctness, and the deprecated Rust `metal` crate is tracked as a separate maintenance risk rather than the rv32im P0 root cause.